-Painting in Acrylic and Oil Instructor: Thomas J. Legaspi thomaslegaspi@gmail.com
+Painting in Acrylic and Oil Instructor: Thomas J. Legaspi JLegaspi@mannycantor.org

-All materials can be purchased at art stores such as Artist and Craftsman or Blick or easily ordered online.
-We do not endorse one store over the other.
-Please feel free to bring similar supplies you already have rather than buying new supplies.
-We will go over this list in the first class and I will have supplies that you can use in the first class if you are uncertain of what exactly to buy.
+All materials can be purchased at art stores such as Artist and Craftsman or Blick in-person or online.
+We will go over this list during the first class session.